 The first factor has to do with growing financial liberalization around the world.
-Countries of the G-7 began a move towards financial liberalization in the mid-1970s, (Borio, 2003).
+Countries of the G-7 began a move towards financial liberalization in the mid-1970s.
 Developing countries, among them Colombia, started their financial liberalization during the late 1980s.
-The greater financial market
+The greater financial market integration fostered an acceleration of cross-border financial flows.
+The Colombian business cycle was mainly determined by changes in the prices of coffee and, in general, by the terms of trade during the 1980s (graphs 1.A and 1.B).
+In contrast, financial capital inflows were highly correlated with the business cycle during the 1990s and 2000s (Graph 1.A).

 The second stylized fact has to do with credit markets.
 Since the 1970s many countries have experienced two mayor output cycles that typically coexisted with similar fluctuations in credit.
-This correlation is also observed in the Colombian business cycle (Charts 2.4).
-Chart 2.5 shows that over the period 1980-2005 private sector credit was characterized by pronounced cycles.
+This correlation is also observed in the Colombian business cycle (Graph 1.D).
+Graph 1.E shows that over the period 1980-2005 private sector credit was characterized by pronounced cycles.
 Most industrial countries experienced violent boom and bust cycles in credit markets in the late 1980s and early 1990s.
 Colombia experienced a boom and bust cycle in the mid 1980s and another boom in the mid 1990s.
 The severity of the bust in the late 1990s was stronger that in the late 1980s.
-Likewise, the boom and bust cycle of mortgage credit was more severe in the 1990s than in the eighties, (Chart 2.5).
+Likewise, the boom and bust cycle of mortgage credit was more severe in the 1990s than in the eighties (Graph 1.E).

-The third fact is related to the wealth effects of changes in property prices over household indebtness and over the business cycle.
+The third fact is related to the wealth effects of changes in property prices over household indebtedness and over the business cycle.
 Several studies show that there is a close correlation between developments in credit markets and property prices.
-In Chart 2.6 we show this correlation for the Colombian data.
+In Graph 1.F we show this correlation for the Colombian data.
 The positive correlation between credit and property prices can be explained from both a credit demand and a credit supply perspective.
 Real asset prices depend on the discounted future stream of real dividend payments.
 Higher liquidity may have an indirect effect on asset valuations by lowering interest rates and the discount factor or by indicating brighter economic conditions and prospects and thus higher expected dividend payments.
 But it may also be that additionally available liquidity simply increases the demand for a fixed supply of property, driving up real property prices (Hofmann, 2001).

 Finally, changes in asset prices "accelerate" the business cycle through a wealth effect.
-The correlations between housing prices and some aggregate variables in Colombia are presented in table 2.1.
-Even though these correlations are lower that correlations observed in industrialized countries, their magnitude are not small.
+The correlations between housing prices and some aggregate variables in Colombia are presented in Table 1.
+Even though these correlations are lower than correlations observed in industrialized countries, their magnitude are not small.
 As expected, the higher correlations are between housing prices, housing investment and durable consumption.